 - Prevention of injury from the motion of the guard as it closes.

-Unexpected starting is prevented based on the interlocking system used with the movable section of guarding.
-Just because you have a pressure-sensitive device on the leading edge of the guard doesn’t mean that you can get away without a guard interlock.
+Unexpected starting is prevented based on the interlocking system used with the movable guarding section.
+Just because you have a pressure-sensitive device on the guard’s leading edge doesn’t mean you can get away without a guard interlock.
 The interlock’s PL should be determined based on the risk presented by the machine hazards behind the guard.

 Electrical Installation Requirements

-Pressure-sensitive device manufacturers specify safety modules that are designed to work with the specific characteristics of the sensing device.
-One of the critical considerations are the failure modes inherent in the sensing device.
-The failure modes in the A-B product are clearly different from those of the P & F device.
-As part of the functional safety design process, an FMEA or an FTA may be useful for the development of a list of failure modes.
-This list is used to determine the required mitigation measures, and may also be needed to determine Diagnostic Coverage.
+Pressure-sensitive device manufacturers specify safety modules designed to work with the specific characteristics of the sensing device.
+One of the critical considerations is the failure modes inherent in the sensing device.
+The failure modes in the A-B product are different from those of the P & F device.
+As part of the functional safety design process, an FMEA or an FTA may be useful for developing a list of failure modes.
+This list is used to determine the required mitigation measures and may also be needed to determine Diagnostic Coverage.

 The design constraints on the electrical side start with the PL or SIL.
-If you are not sure about what I’m talking about here, I’d suggest reading my series on How to Do an ISO 13849 Analysis.
-Once you’ve got the architecture selected, you can then look at what you need to do with the output signals from the pressure-sensitive device’s safety module.
+If you are unsure about what I’m talking about here, I suggest reading my series on How to Do an ISO 13849 Analysis, or you might be interested in my ISO 13849 course.
+Once you’ve selected the architecture, you can look at what you need to do with the output signals from the pressure-sensitive device’s safety module.

 At the end of the electrical design chain, you will come to the interface with the mechanical portion of the system.
 This interface could be a reversing contactor arrangement for an electrically actuated guard or a fluidic valve for a hydraulic or pneumatically actuated guard.